Xiaofei-it/Shelly/README.md

 * [MORE DOMINOES](doc/MORE_DOMINOES.md), contains the usage of various kinds of Dominoes.

-* [DOMINO COMBINATION](doc/DOMINO_COMBINATION.md), illustrates how to merge the results of two Dominoes and combing two results of two Dominoes into one result.
+* [DOMINO COMBINATION](doc/DOMINO_COMBINATION.md), illustrates how to merge the outputs of two Dominoes and combing two outputs of two Dominoes into one input for the following action.

 * [UTILITIES](doc/UTILITIES.md), contains the usage of the utilities provided by the Shelly library.